OpenClassrooms-Student-Center/alumnis/content/students/Martin62.md

 title: Martin62

 # First name or full name
 name: Martin
-date: 2019-07-09 11:30
+date: 2019-07-09 16:30

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Devenir developper mobiles IOS.
+objective: Developper des applications mobiles IOS.
-short_description: J'aime les nouvelles technologies, les jeux video, le sport.

 # don't touch that
 template: students